PyLops/pylops-mpi/joss/paper.md

 ![Software Framework representation of the ``PyLops-MPI`` API.](figs/software_framework.png)

-The main components of the library are:
+Fig. 1 illustrates the main components of the library, emphasizing the relationship between the DistributedArray class, stacked operators, and MPI-powered solvers.
+The figure highlights the integration of data partitioning, halo exchange mechanisms, and the facilitation of parallel computation.

 ## DistributedArray